cs-open-project/projectsfound/README.md

 Description: Apache Pinot is a real-time distributed online analytical processing (OLAP) datastore.
 Use Pinot to ingest and immediately query data from streaming or batch data sources (including, Apache Kafka, Amazon Kinesis, Hadoop HDFS, Amazon S3, Azure ADLS, and Google Cloud Storage).
 Apache Pinot includes the following: Ultra low-latency analytics even at extremely high throughput.
 Columnar data store with several smart indexing and pre-aggregation techniques.
 Scaling up and out with no upper bound.
 Consistent performance based on the size of your cluster and an expected query per second (QPS) threshold.
 It's perfect for user-facing real-time analytics and other analytical use cases, including internal dashboards, anomaly detection, and ad hoc data exploration.

 介绍: Apache Pinot is a real-time distributed online analytical processing (OLAP) datastore.
 Use Pinot to ingest and immediately query data from streaming or batch data sources (including, Apache Kafka, Amazon Kinesis, Hadoop HDFS, Amazon S3, Azure ADLS, and Google Cloud Storage).
 Apache Pinot includes the following: Ultra low-latency analytics even at extremely high throughput.
 Columnar data store with several smart indexing and pre-aggregation techniques.
 Scaling up and out with no upper bound.
 Consistent performance based on the size of your cluster and an expected query per second (QPS) threshold.
 It's perfect for user-facing real-time analytics and other analytical use cases, including internal dashboards, anomaly detection, and ad hoc data exploration.

-### Pivot[构建可安装的网络应用]

-Description: Apache Pivot is an open-source platform for building installable Internet applications (IIAs).
-It combines the enhanced productivity and usability features of a modern user interface toolkit with the robustness of the Java platform.

-介绍: Apache Pivot is an open-source platform for building installable Internet applications (IIAs).
-It combines the enhanced productivity and usability features of a modern user interface toolkit with the robustness of the Java platform.

 ### PLC4X[可编程逻辑控制器的统一API]